 Who doesn’t love the idea of treasure hunting?
 All you need is some creativity, patches of paper, a pen, and good hiding spots.
 If your kids are younger, pick one of their favorite cartoons and leave clues based on their beloved characters and the mischievous things they have gone through that month.

 Leave the first clue on your kid’s pillow and then scatter the other ones all over the house with the last clue leading to the present.
 If you wish to make it more educational, you can turn the quiz questions into mathematical equations, English lessons, etc.

 6. Let’s Paint

-There’s no better way to make your children get in touch with their creative senses than allowing them to express themselves via art.
-Painting, no matter how trivial it might seem to you can hold a hidden meaning.
+There’s no better way to make your children get in touch with their creative senses than by allowing them to express themselves via art.
+Painting no matter how trivial it might seem to you can hold a hidden meaning.

 As the saying goes; a picture holds a thousand meanings.
 Let your little ones have some fun rainy day activities by expressing themselves on a canvas.
 Be it finger painting, brush strokes, etc., the results might be worthy of putting up on your fridge.

 There’s something very relaxing about watching a movie when it’s snowing or raining outside.
 You don’t have to watch grown-up movies.
 Let your inner child out, pop some popcorn in the microwave and watch a fun animation with your entire family.
 You can pop in a classic kid’s movie such as Home Alone, Lion King, etc, and enjoy the thrill of having your children enjoy some of your favorite childhood memories.